Blananas2/The-KTANE-Machine/1) README.md

 Solvers for modded modules are also included, if you are unfamiliar with modded modules, you can find their manuals on: https://ktane.timwi.de/

+Disclaimers:
-Note: The code for these solvers may be messy and/or inefficient, I’m not a good programmer and I never claim to be, this is just for fun.
+The code for these solvers may be messy and/or inefficient, I’m not a good programmer and I never claim to be, this is just for fun.
+Also, This is my first Github repo, as such, some things may not make much sense.

-In addition, solvers for modules will be created in the order they were released.
+New solvers for modules will be created in the order they were released.

 These solvers use `console.log();` in Javascript to give answers.
 So if your IDE can use it, than you can insert code into there.
 Alternatively, you can use https://tio.run/# and put the code into there.